 To seek out these types of damages, suing the other driver may be your best option.
 However, if your case doesn’t meet a serious injury threshold, you can’t hold the other driver liable for the accident.
 Our attorneys understand that serious injury is a vague term, so we’ll be able to help you decide what’s in your best interests.

-How Do You Obtain a Car Accident Report in Philadelphia?
+How Do You Obtain a Car Accident Report?

 After your accident, there’s a chance you may want a copy of your car accident report from the City of Philadelphia’s Department of Records.
 You may request a copy of the accident report in-person or by mail.
 You must have acceptable identification to request the report.
 This can include a driver’s license or a state-issued photo ID.
 A non-refundable fee will be charged when you ask to access the report.
 You may also request traffic accident photographs for an additional fee.